-Wensleydale Cheese Museum
+The Yorkshire Wensleydale Cheese Experience

-We were at the Wensleydale Cheese Museum, which explores the history of local cheesemaking.
-Here we learnt that Wensleydale cheese was first produced in the 12th century and that, like so much in the Yorkshire Dales, it originated with the Cistercian monks.
-After the dissolution of the monasteries cheese was made in local farmhouses, and eventually it moved to large scale commercial manufacture.
+I was at the Yorkshire Wensleydale Cheese Experience, which explores the history of local cheesemaking.
+Here I learnt that Wensleydale cheese was first produced in the 12th century and that, like so much in the Yorkshire Dales, it originated with the Cistercian monks.
+The recipe was brought over from France, and perfected at Jervaulx Abbey.

 However I was able to watch a film showing the manufacturing process from start to finish.
-This explained what makes each cheese unique: apparently there are three variables – the kind and quality of milk used, the type of starter culture, and the method of production – and these enable the creation of hundreds of different sorts of cheese across the world.
+This explained what makes each cheese unique.
+Apparently there are three variables – the kind and quality of milk used, the type of starter culture, and the method of production – and these enable the creation of hundreds of different sorts of cheese across the world.